 Love Apple Farm, Ghent

 This one-stop farm has apples, peaches, and berries to pick from, but it's also a market, cafe, and bakery all in one.
-The market features fresh food from the farm and local producers.
-The cafe is also a great spot if you want a quick bite to eat.
-You can enjoy a panini, a fresh salad, a cold sandwich, or even Mexican specialties.
-The bakery offers fresh, homemade pies, apple turnovers, scones, and the fan favorite, warm apple cider doughnuts.
+The market features fresh food from the farm and local producers, while the café is a great spot for a quick bite to eat.
+Visitors can enjoy paninis, fresh salads, cold sandwiches, or even Mexican specialties.
+The bakery offers fresh, homemade pies, apple turnovers, scones, and warm apple cider donuts.